tractor/tractor-website/diffusion-processing.md

     tractor tensorfit

-There are three alternative approaches to fitting the tensors available, but standard least-squares fitting is the default: see `tractor -o tensorfit` for details.
+There are four alternative approaches to fitting the tensors available, but standard least-squares fitting is the default: see `tractor -o tensorfit` for details.
 The [Camino toolkit](http://www.camino.org.uk) offers many more methods.

 The diffusion tensor is a very limited model, however, particularly for tractography.
 It is therefore recommended to run FSL [BEDPOSTX algorithm](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#BEDPOSTX) to fit a "ball-and-sticks" model and generate samples for probabilistic tractography.
 This typically takes several hours.
 The command for running this is